alex-sharifi/linux-tips/README.md

 - Redirection
   - I/O redirection allows us to change where input comes from and output goes.
 Normally standard input (_stdin_) comes from the keyboard and standard output (_stdout_) goes to the screen.
   - `>` sends results to another file, written from the beginning.
 Connects a command with a file.
+    - Redirecting to `/dev/null` is to throw away regular output so that diagnostic messages are visible.
   - `>>` sends results to another file, appended.
   - `&>` or `>` followed by `2>&1` redirects _stdout_ and _stderr_ to one file.
   - `1>` redirects _stdin_ to a file, `2>` redirects _stderr_ to a file.